-Soil samples will be collected from seven (7) soil borings designated as SP-18 through SP-24.
+Soil samples will be collected from fourteen (14) soil borings, designated as RI-SP-1 through RI-SP-14.
 All soil samples will be obtained at 2-foot intervals utilizing a 4-foot or 5-foot long Macro Core sampler fitted with dedicated acetate liners.
 The location of the soil probes is provided in Figure 7 of the RIWP.

-At minimum two (2) soil samples will be collected from each of the soil probes for lab analysis and will consist of the 2-foot interval below surface grade and the 2-foot sample above groundwater table.
-A third sample will be collected if it exhibits a considerable level of hydrocarbons based upon the field screening results or will be collected from the historic fill layer if fill material was not intercepted in any of the prior two samples.
+Except RI-SP-4 and RI-SP-14, at minimum two (2) soil samples will be collected from each of the soil probes for lab analysis and will consist of the 2-foot interval below surface grade and the 1-foot sample above groundwater table; and a third sample will be collected if it exhibits a considerable level of hydrocarbons based upon the field screening results or will be collected from the historic fill layer if fill material was not intercepted in any of the prior two samples.
+For RI-SP-4 and RI-SP-14, at minimum three (3) samples will be collected from each soil probe for lab analysis and will consist of one from the 2-foot interval below surface grade, one from deep layer (any 2-foot depth interval between 2 feet bgs and 1 foot above groundwater interface) and one from the 1-foot interval above groundwater table.